howler118/milestone-project-one/README.md

 - As a TT camper, I want to know what facilities are available at the UMFC campsite
     - Upon entering the site, the user automatically lands on the "Home" page.
     - In the navigation bar at the top, the users can clearly see the link to the "TT Camping" page
-    - After clicking on the TT "Camping" page, the user knows they are in the correct place as they are presented with some text urging them to book their stay
+    - After clicking on the "TT Camping" page, the user knows they are in the correct place as they are presented with some text urging them to book their stay and a picture of a TT race competitor
     - The user scrolls down till they reach the "Camping information" section
     - This section lists the facilities available to campers at the UMFC camp site

 - As a TT camper, I want to know how much it costs to camp at the UMFC campsite
     - Upon entering the site, the user automatically lands on the "Home" page.
     - In the navigation bar at the top, the users can clearly see the link to the "TT Camping" page
-    - After clicking on the TT "Camping" page, the user knows they are in the correct place as they are presented with some text urging them to book their stay
+    - After clicking on the "TT Camping" page, the user knows they are in the correct place as they are presented with some text urging them to book their stay and a picture of a TT race competitor
     - The user scrolls down till they reach the "Camping information" section
     - This section lists the prices of booking a stay a the UMFC camp site

 - As a TT camper, I enquire about availability
     - Upon entering the site, the user automatically lands on the "Home" page.
     - In the navigation bar at the top, the users can clearly see the link to the "TT Camping" page
-    - After clicking on the TT "Camping" page, the user knows they are in the correct place as they are presented with some text urging them to book their stay
+    - After clicking on the "TT Camping" page, the user knows they are in the correct place as they are presented with some text urging them to book their stay and a picture of a TT race competitor
     - The user scrolls down till they reach the "Booking" section
     - The user is presented with a form to complete and submit
+    - Upon completing the form correctly the user will land on another confirming they have successfully submitted an booking enquiry
-    - If the user has any queries they can click on the link at the top of the form that will take the users to the "Contact Us" page where they are presented with different methods for contacting people from the club
+    - If the user has any queries they can click on the link that will take the users to the "Contact Us" page where they are presented with different methods for contacting people from the club

 - As a TT camper, I want to know how to find the campsite